ankush-phulia/Analysis-Design-Algorithms/README.md

-# COL-351
+# Analysis and Design of Algorithms
-Projects done in Analysis and Design of Algorithms, 2016
+Projects done in COL 351 - Analysis and Design of Algorithms, 2016

 1. Finding the vertices that are an even distance away from source vertex
 2. Finding a 0/1 matrix, if exists. with given row and column sums